build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

 We can now look at the MwaaCdkStackDevEnv stack that creates our MWAA environment into the VPC that we just created.
 The code is documented to help you understand how it works and help you customise it to your own needs.
 You will notice that we bring in parameters we defined in the "app.py" using ```f"{mwaa_props['dagss3location']```, so you can adjust and tailor this code to your own needs if you wanted to add additional configuration parameters.

-First we create and tag our S3 bucket that we will use to store our workflows (the Airflow DAGS folder)
+First we create and tag our S3 bucket that we will use to store our workflows (the Airflow DAGS folder).

-> **Note!** that this code creates an S3 Bucket with the name of the configuration parameter and then appends "-dev", so using our example code the S3 Bucket that would get created is "mwaa-094459-devops-demo-dev"
+> **Note:** This code creates an S3 Bucket with the name of the configuration parameter and then appends "-dev", so using our example code the S3 Bucket that would get created is "mwaa-094459-devops-demo-dev".

 ```
         # Create MWAA S3 Bucket and upload local dags